TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Introduction/Index.rst

-The API provided by the Core is basically a pretty small and lightweight facade in front of Doctrine DBAL that adds some convenient methods as well as some TYPO3 CMS specific sugar.
+The API provided by the Core is basically a pretty small and lightweight facade in front of Doctrine DBAL that adds some convenient methods as well as some TYPO3 specific sugar.
 The facade additionally provides methods to retrieve specific connection objects per configured database connection based on the table that is queried.
 This enables instance administrators to configure different database engines for different tables while this is transparent for extension developers.

-Doctrine DBAL has been introduced with TYPO3 CMS version 8 and substitutes the old API based on :php:`$GLOBALS['TYPO3_DB']`.
+Doctrine DBAL has been introduced with TYPO3 version 8 and substitutes the old API based on :php:`$GLOBALS['TYPO3_DB']`.
 Extension authors are encouraged to switch away from TYPO3_DB to the new API.
 A :ref:`dedicated chapter <database-migration>` helps with typical migration questions.
 With database abstraction being built in Doctrine DBAL